 have failed miserably to master the Czech language.
 And yet the

-Czechs have welcomed me and made me feel at home.
+Czechs have welcomed me.
 The leaders of

 Brexit say that EU citizens don't have to worry about being forced